ojwb/survex/doc/walls.rst

-- Since Survex 1.4.21, the ``TAPE=`` option is checked for validity, and the combination of ``TAPE=SS`` with ``ORDER=DA`` or ``ORDER=AD`` is mapped to diving data, since the Walls manual says "In the SRV data format, underwater vectors are defined by compass and tape (CT) data lines in which the taping method is station-to-station (#UNITS Order=DA Tape=SS) and the instrument/target "heights" are actually station depths (expressed as positive values) below the water's surface.
-In effect, both instrument and target are treated as if they were at the surface, where the inclination can be assumed zero.".
+- Since Survex 1.4.21, the ``TAPE=`` option is checked for validity, and the combination of ``TAPE=SS`` with ``ORDER=DA`` or ``ORDER=AD`` is mapped to diving data, since the Walls manual says:

+    In the SRV data format, underwater vectors are defined by compass and tape (CT) data lines in which the taping method is station-to-station (#UNITS Order=DA Tape=SS) and the instrument/target "heights" are actually station depths (expressed as positive values) below the water's surface.
+In effect, both instrument and target are treated as if they were at the surface, where the inclination can be assumed zero.

+  Since Survex 1.4.23, the combination of ``TAPE=IT`` with ``ORDER=DA`` or ``ORDER=AD`` is mapped to Survex's "cylpolar" data style.

   Other combinations of ``TAPE=`` and ``ORDER=`` are currently not implemented and instrument heights are parsed but ignored;
   instrument and target are assumed to be on their respective stations (or offset from them by the same amount).